stelzinga/MF/Management_Framework.md

 Risk is both a result from Operations as well as the name of the Business Function dedicated to the management of Risk.
 As a Business Function, Risk is concerned with the assessment of Risk resulting from the performance of Operations including Risk embedded in the Services and Products resulting from Operations as well as the Risk that the performance of Operations engender.
 Assessment includes analysing, measuring, comparing to benchmarks of Risk as well as defining plans to mitigate said Risk.
 ________________________________________
 ## Compliance
 Compliance is concerned with the assessment of adherence to rules and regulations imposed by the Environment as well as adherence to internal rules and regulations.
-Regulations are defined by regulators and can involve all types of topics:
+Compliance is thus concerned with a specific form of Risk mentioned under [## Operations]: Regulatory Risk.
+Regulations are defined by regulators often to protect individuals or groups in society and can involve different types of protection, ultimately all geared towards the protection of individuals:
-- Environmental (nature, pollution)
+- Environmental protection (nature, pollution)
-- Client protection (ombudsman, financial regulations, data protection) Etc.
+- Client protection (ombudsman, financial regulations, data protection)

-Effectively, Compliance is concerned with a specific form of Risk mentioned under [## Operations]: Regulatory Risk.

-Compliance has the following deliverables:
-- @@@
+- Etc.
 ________________________________________
 ## Legal
 The Business Function called Legal is concerned with the assessment of contractual obligations the Venture engages or envisages to engage with Stakeholders (internal as well as external) or, the assessment of any obligations applicable to the Venture by virtue of it being incorporated or operating out of a country.
 This also involves anything related to the obligations that weigh upon legal entities involved in the Venture.